NarasimhaSwamy202/DataInsights-EDA-FeatureEngineering/README.md

 ## Usage

-1. Clone the repository:
+1. Clone the repository: git clone https://github.com/NarasimhaSwamy202/DataInsights-EDA-FeatureEngineering.git
-2. Navigate to the repository directory:
+2. Navigate to the repository directory: cd DataInsights-EDA-FeatureEngineering
 3. Open and run the Jupyter notebooks to explore the analysis and findings.

 ## Contribution